US: Chapter 11

 Commencement of a bankruptcy case

 A Chapter 11 case is commenced upon the filing of a bankruptcy petition with the bankruptcy court (the date on which this occurs is referred to as the petition date) in an appropriate jurisdiction.
 The Bankruptcy Code requires an entity to have a residence, domicile, place of business or property in the United States to be a debtor.
-While it is usually the case that the distressed company will file a bankruptcy petition commencing a voluntary bankruptcy proceeding, it is not uncommon for a company's creditors to file a petition placing the company in an 'involuntary' bankruptcy proceeding (assuming certain statutory requirements are met).
+While it is usually the case that the distressed company will file a bankruptcy petition commencing a voluntary bankruptcy proceeding, a company’s unsecured creditors may also file a petition placing the company in an involuntary bankruptcy proceeding (assuming certain statutory requirements are met).

 Once a company files for Chapter 11, a bankruptcy estate is created.
-The 'estate' comprises all of the debtor's legal and equitable interests in property as of the petition date, referred to as 'property of the estate'.
-Assets that are not part of the estate are not under the jurisdiction of the bankruptcy court and also are not subject to the protections of the Bankruptcy Code.
-Chapter 11 gives rise to the legal fiction that the prepetition company and the post-petition debtor are separate and distinct legal entities; the property of the estate belongs to the post-petition debtor.
+This estate comprises all of the debtor’s legal and equitable interests in property as of the petition date, referred to as property of the estate.
+Assets that are not part of the estate are not under the jurisdiction of the bankruptcy court and are not subject to the protections of the Bankruptcy Code.
+Chapter 11 gives rise to the legal fiction that the pre-petition company and the post-petition debtor are separate and distinct legal entities.

 Key players in a bankruptcy case